patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 > *Recommendation: Don't erase the user's query after they hit Search so that they can slightly modify their query if necessary.*

 #### 4. Consistency and Standards
-* Their page for COVID-19 and vaccine information is completely different from their normal website, which could confuse users because it seems like a separate website.
-Also, the navigation is hidden in a hamburger menu on the top-right, which is both less discoverable and unconventional.
+* Most sections on this website follow completely different formats.
+This makes it difficult for users to navigate through the pages to find relevant information, as the design is inconsistent across the platform.
 (3)

 <p align="center">
   <img src="../Images/homepage.PNG" alt="Mayo Clinic homepage"/>